microsoft/datashaper/javascript/tables/docs/report/tables.api.md

 // Warning: (ae-missing-release-tag) "formatNumberStr" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function formatNumberStr(value: string, decimal?: string, thousands?: string): string;
+export function formatNumberStr(value: string | number, decimal?: string, thousands?: string): string;

 // Warning: (ae-missing-release-tag) "generateCodebook" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //